NoisyBotDude/Weather-Forecast/README.md

 Follow this link to create your own api key after signing in for free.
 You will get 50 free requests each day through an api.

-Change the api_key to your own api in the python file.
+Change the api_key to your own in the python file.